SPSP Publication Policies

 - If conclusive evidence about the reliability of a publication cannot be obtained (e.g. if authors produce conflicting accounts of the case, authors’ institutions refuse to investigate alleged misconduct or to release the findings of such investigations, or if investigations appear not to have been carried out fairly or are taking an unreasonably long time to reach a conclusion) editors should issue an expression of concern rather than retracting the publication immediately.

 If the Publication Committee does not believe that the available evidence is sufficient to make the decision, they will contact the author(s) for additional information, and/or create an ad-hoc committee of researchers from the field with specific expertise related to the issues.
-Because at this point in time there is no agreed upon quantitative method to unambiguously identify data manipulation or fraud, requests for retractions based solely on secondary quantitative analyses of published data will not typically be considered a sufficient basis for deciding to retract a paper.
+Because at this point in time there is no agreed-upon quantitative method to unambiguously identify data manipulation or fraud, requests for retractions based solely on secondary quantitative analyses of published data will not typically be considered a sufficient basis for deciding to retract a paper.
 However, the Committee may issue a Statement of Institutional Concern linked to the article, noting that the institution has raised the concern based on these analyses, and also providing links to the author(s) response if available.

-If an Ad-Hoc committee is formed, they will be asked to make a recommendation to the Publication Committee, who will use the recommendation and/or any other additional information to make the decision whether to retract the article, issue a statement of institutional concern, or decide that there is no basis for concern.
+If an Ad-Hoc committee is formed, they will be asked to make a recommendation to the Publication Committee, which will use the recommendation and/or any other additional information to make the decision whether to retract the article, issue a statement of institutional concern, or decide that there is no basis for concern.
 The Publication Committee will contact the institution and the author(s) to inform them of the decisions, and they will also inform the Editor and the SPSP Board of Directors.

 (Policy endorsed by SPSP Board of Directors, February 2016)